Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 To do so:

-1. Create a custom serializer and override the `transformSerialize()` function.
+1. Create a subclass of `JsonTransformingSerializer` and specify a serializer in its constructor.
-2. Pass the custom serializer to `encodeToString()` to apply the custom transformation.
+2. Override the `transformSerialize()` function.

 Here's an example: